Taking care of the outside of your vehicle is just as important as maintaining

 These range from simple fixes to complex diagnostic journeys.
 A

-code reader or scanner is needed to retrieve the codes from your vehicles computer.
+or scanner is needed to retrieve the codes from your vehicles computer.

 The diagnostic code will give you a place to start troubleshooting the problem.